gidPA/incubation-notes/CICD & Jenkins/Jenkins Pipeline Example - NET 9 Project Build & Packaging.md

 }
 ```

 This Jenkinsfile defines a **declarative pipeline** to build a .NET 9 project inside a Docker container.
-It’s designed for projects that require restoring dependencies, building the code, running unit tests, and packaging it into a NuGet package.
+It’s designed for projects that require restoring dependencies, building the code, running unit tests, and packaging it into a [[Structure of NuGet's .nupkg files|NuGet package]].

 ---